Montana Department of Environmental Quality About Us Permitting & Operator Assistance Public Participation

 Additional Information

-Winter Time Open Burning Dec.
-1 Through Feb.
-28 No Charge This is done electronically on the website.
+Winter Time Open Burning No Charge December 1 - February 28.
+This is done electronically on the website.
 There are no paper or fillable forms for Winter Burning.

-Landfill March 1 Through Nov.
-30 Collected from solid waste management system license
+Landfill Collected from solid waste management system license

-Firefighter Training Entire Year $25.00 All training exercises held by any fire department must have a permit.
+Firefighter Training $25.00 All training exercises held by any fire department must have a permit.

-Emergency Open Burning Entire Year $100.00 Applicant must contact DEQ for further information before burning.
+Emergency Open Burning $100.00 Applicant must contact DEQ for further information before burning.

 Note: Applicant must demonstrate that the substance to be burned poses an immediate threat to the public health and safety, or plant or animal life, and that no immediate alternative for disposal is reasonably available.

-Commercial Grower Christmas Tree Waste March 1 Through Nov.
-30 $100.00 For the disposal of Christmas Tree waste from the producers of Christmas Trees.
+Commercial Grower Christmas Tree Waste $100.00 Commercial growers disposal of Christmas Tree waste.

-Commercial Film Production March 1 Through Nov.
-30 $100.00 For open burning conducted during commercial film production.
+Commercial Film Production $100.00 For open burning conducted during commercial film production.

-Major Open Burning Generally March 1 Through Nov.
-30 Greater of $350.00 and fee calculated on previous years burning Any source that has the potential to emit 500 tons per calendar year of carbon monoxide or 50 tons per calendar year of any other regulated pollutant.
+Major Open Burning Greater of $350.00 and fee calculated on previous years burning Any source that has the potential to emit 500 tons per calendar year of carbon monoxide or 50 tons per calendar year of any other regulated pollutant.

 Note: DEQ (in cooperation with several other counties), operates a Major Open Burning Smoke Management Program.
 Please see the Smoke Management Group website.